 This is where the magic visibly happens: turning the information we created into personalised experiences and relevant communication.
 To do this you must have both the technology to deliver the right content in the right moment (like push messaging from a loyalty app), and logic that chooses the right message at the right time – say, picking an offer over a service message, because the member has just entered a store.
 Just remember that this will never work if you haven’t laid the right foundations.

 I know that this might sound complicated.
 That’s why we hold seminars and workshops about customer loyalty and data on a regular basis and in multiple locations including London, Milan, Berlin and Paris.
 Sometimes these event are for free, sometimes paid.
-If you’d like to join us, sign up here to be notified of our upcoming events.
+If you’d like to join us, check out our calendar here.

 Even if you have the data and the technology, personalisation can still be a challenge because of the lack of content.
 In this video I discuss the potential answers to the issue with Zsuzsa Kecsmar, CMO and Co-founder of Antavo.